mmuller88/mmblog/content/aws-powertools/index.md

 ---

 * new to Lambda Powertools
 * mainly want to enhance logging for my AI Lambda.
-Refer to other blog post.
+Refer to other blog post https://martinmueller.dev/aws-bedrock-validation .
 * found idiomacity feature which we need for reducing AWS Bedrock costs
 * Started here https://github.com/aws-powertools/powertools-lambda-typescript with AWS CDK example to integrate.